Know Yourself: True Happiness Comes From Within

 Love and belonging needs

 As you move up the hierarchy, you can see the need for social interaction, highlighting the importance of romantic, familial, and platonic relationships.
-This need can also include the feeling of belonging that might come with being a part of a group.
+This need can also include the sense of belonging that might come with being a part of a group.
 For example, being in a choir or being a student at a school can fill belonging needs.
 Humans are social creatures who crave connection with others.
 Anxiety and depression are common in people who do not feel loved or accepted by others or lack social interaction.

 Self-esteem needs

 People often have the desire to be respected and appreciated for their achievements.
-For example, if you are working hard at your job, having someone tell you you're doing a superb job can motivate you and make you feel you're being seen and heard.
+For example, if you are working hard at your job, having someone tell you you're doing a superb job can motivate you and help you perceive that you're being seen and heard.
 You might meet this need in various ways, such as joining a sports team, taking up a new hobby, or joining a club at school.
 It might not always be possible to receive external praise, so finding esteem in yourself can be beneficial and may lead to self-actualization.

 Self-actualization